aridjayarecipes/cutesrecipes.web.app/content/post/2153-recipe-of-award-winning-pumpkin-bread-boule.md

 1. The next morning, take dough out from fridge.
 Wait 1 hour at room temperature.
 1. Add seeds, nuts, granola, etc. into dough.
 1. Preheat oven to 475°F. Place an oven-safe tray underneath for water.
 The water will create steam to make the crust of the bread crisp.
 1. Cut 4 pieces of cooking twine and place them across the top of bowl diagonally.
 Flip the dough/bowl over onto baking sheet.
-You can score the bread if you&#39;d like.
+You can score the bread if you'd like.
 1. Once oven is done pre-heating, place the bread inside.
 BE VERY CAREFUL (WEAR GLOVES) and pour some water into the tray at the bottom.
 1. Bake at 475°F for 20-25 minutes or until light golden.
 1. Enjoy the lovely bread!